 First high-speed train within Russia

 The sleek Peregrine Falcon, when it begins its renowned hunting dive, achieves speeds of 330 kilometers per hour (205 miles per hour), making it the fastest of all the animals on land or in the air.
 In December 2009, Russian Railways brought into service the “Sapsan” (Russian for “Peregrine Falcon”).
-Although it only travels at a maximum speed of 250 kilometers per hour (155 miles per hour) at present, when new high speed rail lines are built between St. Petersburg, Moscow, and Nizhny Novgorod, the Siemens Velaro RUS EVS electric trains will be able to duplicate the maximum speed of the bird for which it was named.
+Its maximum speed achieves 250 kilometers per hour (155 miles per hour), and these trains travel between St. Petersburg, Moscow, and Nizhny Novgorod.

 The convenience of the train service already rivals air service.
 Although flight times between Pulkovo Airport outside St. Petersburg and any of the seven airports that service Moscow (Sheremetyevo, Domodedovo, Vnukovo, Myachkovo, Ostafyevo, Bykovo, and Ramenskoye) take only an hour, and the rail service currently takes four, it is not unusual for passengers to spend three hours or more in total going to and from the center of both cities.
 With the Sapsan, passengers in St. Petersburg only need catch the train at the Moskovsky Station in the morning, and by noon, they are at Leningradskaya Station in Moscow.
 This is a far cry from the journey between Moscow and St. Petersburg that travelers had to endure when the railroad line first opened in 1851.
 The journey by rail took upwards of two days’ worth of bumpy rides over snow and hills.
 The ride on board this EMU train is as smooth as any modern train or urban commuter rail, or airport tram experience seen anywhere in the world.
 (An EMU, or “electric multiple unit,” is a type of train where each car has its own locomotion, the combined power of which allows the train to move unusually fast, speeding up and slowing down much more safely.)